 In fact it is fairly common for people can be so convinced that they are in danger of dying that they will go to the hospital!

-Many people describe a pounding heart palpitations, pounding or a rapid heartbeat as a component of a panic attack.
+Many people describe pounding heart palpitations, or a rapid heartbeat as a component of a panic attack.

 Panic attacks are often accompanied by intense fear.
 People who have panic attacks frequently feel afraid that they will die.